johnfraserss/ICS2O/Assignments/03 - Operating Systems/README.md

 Submissables & Due Date(s)
 ----------
+**Mr. Seidel's Class**: Due September 19th, 2016 by 3pm to the IN drive.
-See your teacher for due dates and how to submit your work
+**Mr. Lightbody's Class**: See your teacher for due dates and how to submit your work

 Rubric(s)
 ---------